RamisaChowdhury/README-generator/README.md

   ## Walkthrough

-  You can view a walkthrough video at the following link:
+  You can download a walkthrough video at the following link:

   [Application walkthrough](https://github.com/RamisaChowdhury/README-generator/blob/main/project-11-walkthrough.mp4)